 Best Place to Learn Spanish in South America?

-You won’t have any issue understanding what they’re saying and it will be easier for you to build your vocabulary and practice what you already know.
+You won’t have issues understanding what they’re saying and it’ll be easier for you to build your vocabulary and practice what you learn.

 Not to mention, Colombia has an amazing culture, breathtaking cities you can visit, plenty of natural beauty, and great food.